Remember that your Trademark is an indication of the source

 - Use the word "brand" if necessary to clarify the status of your

-mark: One uses "Kleenex® Brand Facial Tissues", not "a
+mark: One uses a "Kleenex® Brand Facial Tissue", not "a

 kleenex", and seals packages with "Scotch® brand adhesive